Sillah-Babar/Candy-Shop-Responsive-Web-Page-Design-Bootstrap/README.md

 # Candy-Shop-Responsive-Web-Page-Design-Bootstrap
-Bootstrap practice done using containers , flex and navbar
+Bootstrap practice done using containers , flex and navbar.

 ## Includes:
-1. Creation of responsive nav-bar that is customized accordingly
+1. Creation of responsive nav-bar that is customized accordingly.
-2. Creating sections of containers displaying information and pictures
+2. Creating sections of containers displaying information and pictures.
-3. Using css to style basic bootstrap components to our taste
+3. Using css to style basic bootstrap components to our taste.
-4. Making the webpage reponsive and easy on the eyes using components such as order-1 , col-md-6 to change the container sizes , at different screen sizes
+4. Making the webpage reponsive and easy on the eyes using components such as order-1 , col-md-6 to change the container sizes , at different screen sizes.

 ## Images